NixOS/rfcs/rfcs/0145-doc-strings.md

 ## CommonMark as the content of doc-comments

 **Observing**: Doc-comments' content should be intuitive to read and write and straightforward to render.
-The nixdoc convention is not widely adopted outside certain places (e.g /lib) in nixpkgs.
-This may also come from a lack of understading the current self-cooked format.
+The nixdoc convention is only widely adopted in certain places (e.g., /lib) in nixpkgs.
+It may also come from a need for more understanding of the current self-cooked format.

 **Considering**: CommonMark as the content format.

 **Decision**: CommonMark is the content of all doc-comments.

+> Markdown is the most accepted and understood format for writing documentation in tech projects.
+Also, following the existing RFC-72 is highly profitable and consistent for the Nix ecosystem.

 <details>
 <summary>Arguments</summary>